V8275/StarDefenderArcadeTemplate/README.md

-# StarDefenderArcadeTemplate
+# Star Defender Arcade Template

-StarDefenderArcadeTemplate is a project template for creating an arcade game in the enemy defense genre, developed using Unity.
-This project provides the basic structure needed to start developing your own game.
+Star Defender Arcade Template is a project template for creating an arcade game in the enemy defense genre, developed using Unity.
+This project provides the basic structure needed to start developing game.

 ## Table of Contents